New Growth in the Green Woods of Sirsi, India

 Damn, if only I had heard it myself.

-By the way, it took me over a year full of ups and downs, and things that seemed to be failures.
-But yes – via its own meandering, baffling, emotional, humbling way – mine was the project that succeeded.
+It took me over a year full of ups and downs, through attempts that seemed to be failures.
+But yes – via its own meandering, baffling, emotional, humbling way – mine is the project that succeeded in ways it could not have, had I tried to specify its path with my old limited mind.

 Sunset in Sirsi